themebeez/simple-gdpr-cookie-compliance/README.txt

 == Get Involved  ==

-* If you're a developer and want to contribute, you can do on [https://github.com/themebeez/simple-gdpr-cookie-compliance].
+* If you're a developer and want to contribute, you can do on [Github repo.](https://github.com/themebeez/simple-gdpr-cookie-compliance).
 * If you love this plugin, and you want the plugin to be translated in your local language.
 Feel free to contribute on this [translation page](https://translate.wordpress.org/projects/wp-plugins/simple-gdpr-cookie-compliance/) for translation.
-* If you're a user and you need support or find any issues related to the plugin, please raise it on [https://github.com/themebeez/simple-gdpr-cookie-compliance/issues] or post it on [https://themebeez.com/support-forum/simple-gdpr-cookie-compliance-support/]
+* If you're a user and you need support or find any issues related to the plugin, please raise it on [Github repo.](https://github.com/themebeez/simple-gdpr-cookie-compliance/issues) or post it on [our support forum.](https://themebeez.com/support-forum/simple-gdpr-cookie-compliance-support/)

 == Important Links ==